List of state visits made by Birendra of Nepal: Japan

-In 1978, Birendra and Aishwarya went Japan for a state visit.
+In 1978, Birendra and Aishwarya went to Japan for a state visit.

 Saudi Arabia

-On 1999, Birendra and Aishwarya visited Saudi Arabia.
+In 1999, Birendra and Aishwarya visited Saudi Arabia.

 Europe

-Britain
+United Kingdom

-Birendra and queen Aishwarya had a state visit to Britain on 18-21 November 1980.
-Queen of Britain organized state banquet hosted by the Queen.
+Birendra and Aishwarya had a state visit to the United Kingdom on 18–21 November 1980.
+The Queen of the United Kingdom organized and hosted a state banquet.

 Denmark

-On October 1989, Birendra and Aishwarya made a state visit to Denmark.
+In October 1989, Birendra and Aishwarya made a state visit to Denmark.
 While returning they made an unofficial visit to France.

 Germany

-On 1986, Birendra and Aishwarya made state visit to Germany.
+In 1986, Birendra and Aishwarya made a state visit to Germany.
 They also went to Salzburg, Austria unofficially on the same trip.
-In 25-30 November 1996, the German President Roman Herzog paid state visit to Nepal on the invitation of Birendra.
+Between 25–30 November 1996, the German President Roman Herzog paid a state visit to Nepal on the invitation of Birendra.

 Russia/USSR

 In 1976, Birendra went on a state visit to USSR.